gcook194/x-plane-tracker-desktop/README.md

 I tried to use the modular approach when packaging the app but so many of the dependencies just flat out don't support it and auto modules (as far as I understand them) didn't work either.
 I found [this fantastic tutorial by mbachmann](https://github.com/mbachmann/java-11-fx-non-modular/tree/master?tab=readme-ov-file#jpackage-for-platform-dependant-setup-macos-or-windows) on packaging non-modular Java FX apps and it worked great.

-### Disclaimer
-I obviously never set out to write bad code - and I don't think there is much of it in this app - but this started as a quick project to play around with the X-Plane REST API and grew arms and legs.
-I've cut some corners and thrown this together in about 3-4 weeks in the evenings after work.